freddyb/homepage/content/origins_sites_and_more.md

 Previously, people used the terminology of a <em>top-level domain</em>, where the <em>top</em> was presumed to be exactly one level of nesting and not more.
 This has been long-since incorrect and impractical - given the existence of "top" levels with additional nesting like <code>co.uk</code>.
 Therefore, a variety of other terms for have emerged, like <em>eTLD+1</em> (effective top-level domain plus another level of nesting).
 Web standards have converged on <em>registerable domain</em>.<br>
 Unfortunately, this means that what is and is not considered a "top" level has to be defined otherwise.
 In practice, this is now a manually maintained text file otherwise known as the <em><a href="https://publicsuffix.org/">Public Suffix List</a></em>.
 <br><br>
-Previously previously, people used to refer to a site by just taking the <em>registerable domain</em>, without the scheme.
+Even before that, people used to refer to same-site by just comparing the <em>registerable domain</em>, without the scheme.
 This has been renamed to <em>schemelessly same-site</em>.
 Let's pretend that never happened in the first place.
 </blockquote>

 Getting a domain of yours added to the aforementioned Public Suffix List, allows to enforce privilege separation along the lines of the Same-Origin Policy: If your domain is considered a public suffix (`github.io` is a great example), then every name below that becomes its own origin.
 It is generally recommended to do that in order to assign user-generated content into separated namespaces.